dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 ### Configure Networking

-In order to setup a Dogecoin node you may have to forward certain ports on your router.
+In order to setup a Dogecoin node you may have to forward certain ports in your router.

 Follow the steps outlined in the guide _[Running a Full Node](/full-node#enabling-connections)_ to get setup.